 &lt;sup>16 The UN Committee of Experts on Environmental-Economic Accounting (UNCEEA) was established by the UN Statistical Commission at its 36th session in March 2005.
-The UNCEEA functions as an intergovernmental body to provide overall vision, coordination, prioritization and direction in the field of environmental economic accounting and supporting statistics.
+The UNCEEA provides overall vision, coordination, prioritization and direction in the field of environmental economic accounting and supporting statistics.